 Type of node in the policy Required configuration value Data Stream zSecure Access Monitor To select this data stream in the Configuration Tool: In the "Select data stream" window, click IBM Z Operations Analytics > Security > zSecure, and select the zSecure Access Monitor check box.
 In the "Configure Log Forwarder data stream" window for this data stream, for File Path, use the zFS directory that contains the data transfer files for the Access Monitor component of IBM Security zSecure Admin.
-Transcribe Transform UTF-8 Splitter Transform On the IBM Operations Analytics - Log Analysis platform, the Splitter Transform is not applicable because all data must be sent as unsplit.
-On the Elastic Stack and Splunk platforms, use CRLF Splitter.
-Filter Transform Not applicable Subscriber See "Subscribers for each type of source data."
+Transcribe Transform UTF-8 Splitter Transform Not applicable Filter Transform Not applicable Subscriber See "Subscribers for each type of source data."